As ethnic violence rocks Israel, Arabs cite deep grievances

 His funeral the next day drew thousands of people and a heavy police presence.
 Clashes broke out between the two sides, leading to riots in which several vehicles and a synagogue were set ablaze.
 A 56-year-old Jewish man was severely wounded after Arabs pelted his car with rocks, according to the Magen David Adom emergency service.

 The violence soon spread to other mixed communities across Israel.
 In neighboring Ramle, ultra-nationalist Jewish demonstrators vandalized Arab cars.
-In the northern coastal city of Acre, protesters torched Uri Buri, a famous Jewish-owned seafood restaurant.
+In Acre, protesters torched Uri Buri, a famous Jewish-owned seafood restaurant.
 Magen David Adom said 46 people were wounded in the riots.

 Rosenfeld said there were several different instances of Arabs attacking Jews, and that 12 police officers were wounded.
 He said 270 suspects were arrested at 40 locations across the country where vehicles were set on fire and public property was damaged.